15 Best Things to Do in Red Deer, Alberta

 This iconic historical structure dates all the way back to 1884.
 Fort Normandeau was once a major crossing point between the north and the south of the country.
 Early indigenous communities and travelers from Montana to Calgary often used it en route to Fort Edmonton.

 This was before the railroad was formed, when the Red Deer River Crossing was the safest course of action.
-There’s a small museum on-site to learn more about the facade and its significance to the heritage of the area.
-There’s a boat launch here as well, which is great for kayaking, canoeing, or tubing down the Red Deer River.
+There’s a small museum on-site to learn more about the facade and its significance to the area’s heritage.
+There’s also a boat launch here, which is great for kayaking, canoeing, or tubing down the Red Deer River.

 Red Deer Symphony Orchestra